 It always confuses us what’s the best paint to begin with.
-Some suggests that acrylic paint is the easiest to use. some other will say oil paint is the perfect medium.
+Some suggests that acrylic paint is the easiest to use. some other will say oil paint is the perfect paint for you.
 It doesn’t matter as long as you know what you’re doing.
 Your outstanding of drawing and design skills distinguishes what’s the best paint for you.
-This article will explain some main distinctions between two widely used painting mediums, acrylic and oil pain.
+This article will explain some main distinctions between two widely used paint, acrylic and oil paint.

 Learning The Basic About Acrylic and Oil Paints

 The materials used in the manufacture of oil and acrylic paints vary.
 Acrylics have a binder composed of silicone resin, while oil paint has a pigment and a binder of dry oil like safflower.
 The pigments are identical.
 The paints will be discussed in greater depth in the following section.